Viacheslav Chornovil: Second parliamentary term

 Leonid Kuchma defeated Kravchuk in the election, becoming the second President of Ukraine.
 Kuchma's subsequent crackdown on independent media caused Chornovil to become one of the foremost critics of his government.
 Though power transitioned from one individual to another as a result of Kuchma's victory, the political situation did not significantly change; the country remained controlled by the post-communist nomenklatura, which Chornovil would refer to as a "party of power" in 1996, and an emerging class of industrial oligarchs associated with them.
+Chornovil was a critic of the oligarchs, blaming them for non-payment of salaries to soldiers, doctors and teachers, low funding for culture and sciences, and the poor quality of television programming.
+He accused the oligarchs of seeking to create a nonpartisan system within a "non-Ukrainian Ukraine", with power instead being vested in a cosmopolitan financial elite.

 The process of drafting and ratifying a constitution for independent Ukraine began in 1995.
 Chornovil, like much of the rest of Ukraine's right-wing and centrist politicians, found himself aligned with Kuchma as the parliamentary left pushed for constitutional articles forbidding the sale and purchase of land and the preservation of Soviet-era local government bodies.
 Chornovil indicated on 25 March 1995 that he backed Kuchma's proposed constitution, though journalist Yurii Lukanov says that he expressed that Rukh had "eleven serious objections" to its adoption.

 Kuchma's proposed constitution was characterised by Oleksandr Moroz (leader of the Socialist Party and then-Chairman of the Verkhovna Rada, unrelated to dissident Valentyn Moroz) as creating an overly-centralised state with strong powers for the executive and lacking an independent judiciary.
 He at first rejected Kuchma's constitution, saying in March that "such an undemocratic constitution does not exist anywhere in Europe".
 In June of that year, however, Moroz created a second constitutional draft along with Kuchma and 38 other individuals as part of a "Constitutional Commission".
 This draft was in turn rejected by the right and centre for the same reasons that Moroz had rejected the first draft.
 On 24 November, Chornovil wrote in Chas-Time newspaper (he was its editor-in-chief since January 1995) that the draft was "anti-parliamentary" and accusing the drafters of seeking to obstruct the Verkhovna Rada.
 A constitution was eventually adopted on 28 June 1996, though several provisions supported by Rukh, such as private property rights, the affirmation of Ukraine as a unitary state and the right of the Ukrainian people to self-determination, were not adopted.